Free Dev Day — June 25 — Virtual

 SELECT * FROM table(information_schema.task_history()) ORDER BY scheduled_time DESC;

-If you see SUCCEEDED, the task ran successfully!
+If we see SUCCEEDED, the task ran successfully!

 Task Details